-Our research involves complex information systems focusing on collaborative, data driven, computational and intelligent systems clustered in five research themes: Artificial Intelligence; Computational Science; Data Science; People, Science & Technology and Systems and Networking.
+Our research involves complex information systems focusing on collaborative, data driven, computational and intelligent systems clustered in five research themes: Artificial Intelligence; Computational Science; Data Science; People, Society & Technology and Systems and Networking.

 The Informatics Institute has a growing research portfolio with a significant and increasing contribution from public-private partnerships.
 We will continue to develop its research portfolio, further rolling out the ICAI lab model, also to other research themes.